yuanlx27/2025-computer-networks/theory/03/main.typ

 = P32

 Consider the TCP procedure for estimating RTT.
 Suppose that $alpha = 0.1$.
-Let SampleRTT#sub[1] be the most recent sample RTT, let SampleRTT2 be the next most recent sample RTT, and so on.
+Let $"SampleRTT"_1$ be the most recent sample RTT, let $"SampleRTT"_2$ be the next most recent sample RTT, and so on.

-a.
-For a given TCP connection, suppose four acknowledgments have been returned with corresponding sample RTTs: SampleRTT4, SampleRTT3, SampleRTT2, and SampleRTT1.
++ For a given TCP connection, suppose four acknowledgments have been returned with corresponding sample RTTs: $"SampleRTT"_4$, $"SampleRTT"_3$, $"SampleRTT"_2$, and $"SampleRTT"_1$.
   Express EstimatedRTT in terms of the four sample RTTs.

-b.
-Generalize your formula for n sample RTTs.
++ Generalize your formula for $n$ sample RTTs.

-c.
-For the formula in part (b) let n approach infinity.
++ For the formula in part (b) let $n$ approach infinity.
 Comment on why this averaging procedure is called an exponential moving average.

 = P36

+In Section 3.5.4, we saw that TCP waits until it has received three duplicate ACKs before performing a fast retransmit.
+Why do you think the TCP designers chose not to perform a fast retransmit after the first duplicate ACK for a segment is received?

 = P40

+Consider @fig-3.
+Assuming TCP Reno is the protocol experiencing the behavior shown above, answer the following questions.
+In all cases, you should provide a short discussion justifying your answer.

++ Identify the intervals of time when TCP slow start is operating.

++ Identify the intervals of time when TCP congestion avoidance is operating.

++ After the 16th transmission round, is segment loss detected by a triple duplicate ACK or by a timeout?

++ After the 22nd transmission round, is segment loss detected by a triple duplicate ACK or by a timeout?

++ What is the initial value of ssthresh at the first transmission round?

++ What is the value of ssthresh at the 18th transmission round?

++ What is the value of ssthresh at the 24th transmission round?

++ During what transmission round is the 70th segment sent?

++ Assuming a packet loss is detected after the 26th round by the receipt of a triple duplicate ACK, what will be the values of the congestion window size and of ssthresh?

++ Suppose TCP Tahoe is used (instead of TCP Reno), and assume that triple duplicate ACKs are received at the 16th round.
+  What are the ssthresh and the congestion window size at the 19th round?

++ Again suppose TCP Tahoe is used, and there is a timeout event at 22nd round.
+  How many packets have been sent out from 17th round till 22nd round, inclusive?

+#figure(
+  caption: "Figure 3.58 from textbook", image(width: 80%, "assets/images/20251103-080212.png"),
+) <fig-3>

 = P43

+Host A is sending an enormous file to Host B over a TCP connection.
+Over this connection there is never any packet loss and the timers never expire.
+Denote the transmission rate of the link connecting Host A to the Internet by $R$ bps.
+Suppose that the process in Host A is capable of sending data into its TCP socket at a rate $S$ bps, where $S = 10 dot R$.
+Further suppose that the TCP receive buffer is large enough to hold the entire file, and the send buffer can hold only one percent of the file.
+What would prevent the process in Host A from continuously passing data to its TCP socket at rate $S$ bps?
+TCP flow control?
+TCP congestion control?
+Or something else?
+Elaborate.